dondi/bazaar/online-tips.md

 With all of the stuff going on, I may tend to still use Pacific time by default, so please bear that in mind if I state a date and time without being specific about time zone.

 ### Office Hours
 I will continue to be available at my pre-scheduled office hours.
-The only change is that, instead of physically going to my office, you would just go to the aforementioned Zoom link: https://lmula.zoom.us/my/dondi
+The only change is that, instead of physically going to my office, you would just go to office hours Zoom link listed in the Overview section of your respective Brightspace course pages.

-Yup, it’s the same one that I’ll be using for class.

 Further, I will remain reachable (as before) via email (dondi@lmu.edu) or Slack (@dondi in the [Slack LMUCS workspace](https://lmucs.slack.com)).